yiisoft/yii-bootstrap5/docs/guide/en/usage-widgets.md

 ```

 However, sometimes you may need to replace the default classes with the alternative ones.
-For example, the widget [[Yiisoft\Yii\Bootstrap5\ButtonGroup]] uses 'btn-group' class for the container div by default,
+For example, the widget [[Yiisoft\Yii\Bootstrap5\ButtonGroup]] uses `btn-group` class for the container div by default,
-but you may need to use 'btn-group-vertical' instead to align the buttons vertically.
+but you may need to use `btn-group-vertical` instead to align the buttons vertically.
-Using a plain 'class' option simply adds 'btn-group-vertical' to 'btn-group', which will produce an incorrect result.
+Using a plain 'class' option simply adds `btn-group-vertical` to `btn-group`, which will produce an incorrect result.
-In order to override the default classes of a widget, you need to specify the 'class' option as an array that contains the customized class definition under the 'widget' key:
+To override the default classes of a widget, you need to specify the `class` option as an array that contains
+the customized class definition under the `widget` key:

 ```php
 echo ButtonGroup::widget([